PS4 Media server. How to stream all videos to your PS4

 Note: the tip above might not work with all movie files.
 If you run into non_working files, the only known solution for now is to re-encode your movies locally in MP4 and enabling the “optimize for web viewing” setting, for example using Handbrake.
 I personally have yet to find a single movie that doesn’t work for me with the “AAC” setting though.

-Assuming you can access your local Plex url from your PS4′s browser as explained, and that you did the configuration change above, you should be able to start streaming movies from your computer to your PS4.
-Press square on your PS4 remote for fullscreen, and enjoy your movies!
+Assuming you can access your local Plex from your PS4 as explained, and that you did the configuration change above, you should be able to start streaming movies from your computer to your PS4.
+If using Plex in the browser: Press square on your PS4 remote for fullscreen, and enjoy your movies!

 With my mid-range laptop computer, I am able to stream 1080p movies to my PS4 without any lag, so I believe this solution will work fine for most people.